Infinitesimal Zariski closures of positive representations: Total positivity

-\begin{cor} Let $\sf G$ be simply laced and simply connected and let $\grupo<\sf G$ have reductive Zariski closure $\sf H$ and be as in Corollary \ref{grupos->coherentes}.
-Then $\h_{ss}$ is either $\ge,$ a principal $\sl_2(\R)$ or $\Int\ge$-conjugated to the possibilities listed in table \ref{cuartirolo}.\end{cor}
+\begin{cor} Let $\sf G$ be simply laced and algebraically simply connected, and let $\grupo<\sf G$ have reductive Zariski closure $\sf H$, minimal limit sets and such that $\Lim{\grupo,\simple}$ contains a positive loxodromic triple.
+Then $\h_{ss}$ is either $\ge,$ a principal $\sl_2(\R)$ or $\Int\ge$-conjugated to the possibilities listed in Table \ref{cuartirolo}.\end{cor}